 For both unlawful taking of a vehicle and grand theft auto, penalties are increased if the vehicle you stole was an ambulance, law enforcement vehicle, or fire truck.
 If you or a loved one was charged with joyriding or grand theft auto, it is important to speak with a criminal defense attorney as soon as possible.

-If you had permission in writing, or even verbal permission, it’s not theft of any sort.
-Sometimes, co-owners of a vehicle don’t communicate with each other, and one person will report a car stolen even though the other person gave permission for you to use it.
+If your child had written or verbal permission to use the car, it was not stolen.
+Sometimes, co-owners of a vehicle don’t communicate with each other, and one person will report a car stolen even though the other person gave permission to use it.

-If you are accused of stealing a vehicle that you had permission to use, your attorney can use this evidence to mount a defense against theft charges.
+If your child is accused of stealing a vehicle that they had permission to use, an attorney can use this evidence to mount a defense against theft charges.

 Insufficient Evidence

-To convict you of a crime, the judge or jury must be fully convinced that you were guilty of the crime beyond the shadow of a doubt.
+To convict your child of a crime, the judge or jury must be fully convinced that the child was guilty beyond the shadow of a doubt.
 If there is not enough evidence or if the evidence is circumstantial, it introduces doubt into the process and makes it less likely that a judge or jury will convict.

 Speak With a Criminal Justice Attorney as Soon as Possible